Home About Us How It Works Packages FAQ Blog Get In Touch

 The same things go wrong, every time

-After coordinating condo moves across Singapore, I have noticed that the same things go wrong, again and again.
-Not because people are disorganised.
-But because moving out of or into a Singapore condo involves a layer of building management, contractual obligations, and timing dependencies that most people simply have not encountered before.
+After coordinating condo moves across Singapore, I've noticed the pattern clearly.
+The same things go wrong, again and again — not because people are disorganised, but because moving into or out of a Singapore condo involves a layer of building management, contractual obligations, and timing dependencies that most people simply haven't come across before.

 This checklist covers all three scenarios: arriving in Singapore, moving within Singapore, and leaving.
 Work through it in order and very little should catch you off guard.

-This is the most important window.
+This is the window that matters most.
 Most of the things that go wrong on move day were caused by decisions, or non-decisions, made six weeks earlier.

 Arriving in Singapore for the first time

-You may not yet have a tenancy agreement to review, but research buildings and their MCST requirements as soon as you have a shortlist.
-If you are coordinating from overseas, factor in potential storage needs and the time required to set up utilities before your move-in date.
+You may not have a tenancy agreement to review yet, but research buildings and their MCST requirements as soon as you have a shortlist.
+If you're coordinating from overseas, factor in potential storage needs and the time required to set up utilities before your move-in date.

 Leaving Singapore

 Your departure date is fixed, which means your move-out timeline is non-negotiable.
 Work backwards from your flight.
-Six weeks is the minimum runway; less than that and you will be managing multiple time-critical tasks at the same time.
+Six weeks is the minimum runway — less than that and you'll be managing multiple time-critical tasks at once.

-The main decisions should already be made.
-This window is about confirming everything is in place.
+The main decisions should already be locked.
+This window is about making sure everything is actually in place.

 Moving within Singapore

-You are managing two properties simultaneously at this stage, incoming and outgoing obligations at the same time.
-Keep a separate checklist for each property and treat them as independent projects that happen to share a timeline.
+You're managing two properties at the same time here — incoming and outgoing obligations running in parallel.
+Keep a separate checklist for each and treat them as independent projects that happen to share a timeline.
+This is typically the point where people find it useful to have a move coordinator handling one side while they focus on the other.

 Move Day

-If you have done the preparation, your job today is mostly oversight: making sure everyone shows up, everything fits in the lift, and nothing gets missed.
+If the preparation is done, your job today is mostly oversight: making sure everyone shows up, everything fits in the lift, and nothing gets left behind.

 Arriving in Singapore for the first time

 Move day in a new country is a lot to manage at once.
-If you can have someone meet you at the property, whether an agent, a friend, or a coordinator, do it.
-You will be handling unfamiliar building systems and a significant amount of paperwork at the same time.
+If you can have someone meet you at the property — an agent, a friend, or a coordinator — do it.
+You'll be dealing with unfamiliar building systems and a fair amount of paperwork at the same time.

 Leaving Singapore

 Once the keys are handed back, your ability to address issues is very limited.
-Do not hand back the keys until you are satisfied the property meets the conditions required by your tenancy agreement.
+Don't hand them over until you're satisfied the property meets the conditions in your tenancy agreement.

 After the Move

-The move is done, but there are things that need to happen in the first few days that most people defer too long.
+The move is done, but a few things need to happen in the first day or two that most people push back too long.

 Leaving Singapore

-Deposit follow-up is especially important when you are managing it from overseas.
-Before you leave, make sure you have a Singapore bank account that remains active for the return, or agree an international transfer arrangement with your landlord in writing.
+Deposit follow-up is especially important when you're managing it from overseas.
+Before you leave, make sure you have a Singapore bank account that stays active for the return, or agree an international transfer arrangement with your landlord in writing.

 The Things That Get Missed Most Often